 Managing endometriosis with plant-based medicine

-We sat down with one of our CBD doctors, Dr. Anne, so chat about how plant-based medicine can help in alleviating symptoms of endometriosis and other types of pelvic pain.
+We sat down with one of our plant-based medicine doctors, Dr. Anne, so chat about how plant-based medicine can help in alleviating symptoms of endometriosis and other types of pelvic pain.

 Can you tell us about what endometriosis is?